This article is based on a conversation between Vivun CEO, Matthew Darrow and Product Leader, Russell Witham, on The Unexpected Lever podcast.

 Foundational models will get better and better, but the best way to get leverage across the entire team (and not just rely on one person being enterprising), you need a system that does this en mass.

-We are in the middle of an incredibly exciting transformation moment for not only B2B selling and buying broadly but also specifically for the Sales Engineering profession.
+We are in the middle of an incredibly exciting transformation moment for not only B2B selling and buying.

 But you’re not going to get leverage from just an LLM with bottom-up knowledge.
-You’re only going to get a great outcome from a system that incorporates deep domain expertise in Sales Engineering.
+You’re only going to get a great outcome from a system that incorporates deep domain expertise of the best sellers and product experts in B2B.

-The current AI approaches “for” Sales Engineers miss the mark because they have a reductive understanding of SE work.
+The current AI approaches “for” Sales reps miss the mark because they have a reductive understanding of selling work.
 Until they appreciate the complexity and true value of the function, they can’t be expected to “do the work” in a meaningful way that maximizes value to your customers and the internal teams with whom they work.

 For a deeper dive, watch the full conversation below.
 For more discussions like this about the future of GTM, follow The Unexpected Lever to hear not only from Vivun experts but also leading voices across B2B.